antonwolfy/dpbench/README.md

 ### Usage

-1. Run all benchmarks
+1. Run all benchmarks:

     ```bash
     dpbench -a run
     ```

-2. Generate report
+2. Generate report:

     ```bash
     dpbench report
     ```

-3. Device Customization
+3. Device Customization:

    If a framework is SYCL based, an extra configuration option `sycl_device` may be set in the framework config file or by passing